-As described in section 6.2, the proposed development is accessed from the TR 01606 via Access Point A.
+As described in section 6.2, the proposed development is accessed from either the TR 01606 via Access Point A or the DR 02329 via Access Point B.

 It is envisaged that most of the deliveries from the commercial centres in South Africa will be via Victoria West from either the NR 001 or NR 012.
 It is possible that smaller deliveries of sand and stone could be delivered via Carnarvon, depending on the source of the material.